 Place chana dal, fava beans, dried red chilis, ginger, fennel seeds, cumin seeds and asofaetida in a food processor and process until the chana dal and fava beans are coarsely broken down and combined.
 It's not a problem to have some whole or large chana dal pieces.
 Add 1 tablespoon of water only if it's absolutely necessary to help with the blending process.
 Too much water will make the fritters hard to shape.

-Transfer to a mixing bowl and add onion, coriander leaves, curry leaves and salt.
+Transfer to a mixing bowl and add onion, cilantro, curry leaves and salt.
 Mix well.

 With your hands, shape about 1 tablespoon of the mixture into a ball and flatten into a disc with your palm.
 Thinner fritters will be crispier.
 Place the shaped fritters on the oiled baking sheet and spray/ brush the top with oil.